About this Episode:

 Joseph introduces his guest Jessica Nowak, the director of Strategic Accounts at BrightEdge technologies, which Joseph makes use of in his own company.
 Joseph brings up the new breakthrough in ranking in Google, and how now Google doesn’t just rank the actual content of the page, but different passages within the page as well.
 This change allows for searches to become more holistic, and allow for users to get web pages that better specifically match their search as their top rank.
-Joseph explains how to best set up one’s webpage to benefit off of this change in search engine optimization, and endorses the use of schema to better change one’s content for Google ranking.
+Joseph explains how to best set up one’s webpage to benefit from this change in search engine optimization, and endorses the use of schema to better change one’s content for Google ranking.
 Joseph and Jessica discuss Jessica’s background in search engine optimization, and how she didn’t originally plan to go into search engine optimization, but rather happened into it.
-Jessica explained how she was first hired by BrightEdge, and her journey while working there, and how her role has changed from then to the present day.
-Joseph and Jessica discuss the environment of search engine optimization in 2014, and how BrightEdge’s decisions related to SEO helped in keeping SEO “hip” in the modern day.
+Jessica explained how she was first hired by BrightEdge, her journey while working there, and how her role has changed from then to the present day.
+Joseph and Jessica discuss the environment of search engine optimization in 2014, and how BrightEdge’s decisions related to SEO helped in keeping SEO “hip” in the modern-day.
 Jessica explains what BrightEdge is and what work it does.

-Jessica explains how search data is the voice of the customer, and how search is the largest marketing channel, and search traffic makes up over fifty percent of web traffic.
-She continues to explain the importance of search data, and how the more visibility around search data, allows her and BrightEdge to better create content to create more quality clicks for their customers.
-Jessica brings up the example of face masks, and how the intent of face masks have changed greatly over the course of 2020, as at the beginning of the year searches related to face masks focused around the beauty industry, while at the end of the year searches related to face masks focused around ppe.
-The two discuss new technologies that were developed by BridgeEdge that help their customer better cater and polish their content for their web presence.
+Jessica explains how search data is the voice of the customer, how search is the largest marketing channel, and search traffic makes up over fifty percent of web traffic.
+She continues to explain the importance of search data, and how more visibility around search data, allows her and BrightEdge to better create content to create more quality clicks for their customers.
+Jessica brings up the example of face masks, and how the intent of face masks has changed greatly over the course of 2020, as at the beginning of the year searches related to face masks focused on the beauty industry, while at the end of the year searches related to face masks focused around people.
+The two discuss new technologies that were developed by BridgeEdge that help their customer better cater to and polish their content for their web presence.
 Joseph and Jessica discuss the organization of the content, specifically topic clusters.

 Joseph and Jessica discuss content automation, specifically through the product BrightEdge Autopilot developed by BrightEdge, and the difficulty of trying to automate content without different issues coming up.
-Jessica discusses internal linking, and how it is cumbersome to large sites and it is not as effective from a SEO perspective, but through BrightEdge Autopilot automates this, and eliminates the links that bring down the sites rank, and instead finds and distributes better links for the site.
-With the cleaning up of internal linking, it creates more non branding visibility in a short amount of time, a process that could take months manually, but through Autopilot visibility results could be found within ninety days.
-Jessica discusses load time for photos and videos, and how through enhancing the mobile aspects of the webpage, which creates a shorter load time for photos and videos, which helps the page through the mobile algorithm ranking system.
+Jessica discusses internal linking, and how it is cumbersome to large sites and it is not as effective from an SEO perspective, but through BrightEdge Autopilot automates this, eliminates the links that bring down the site’s rank, and instead finds and distributes better links for the site.
+With the cleaning up of internal linking, it creates more nonbranding visibility in a short amount of time, a process that could take months manually, but through Autopilot visibility results could be found within ninety days.
+Jessica discusses load time for photos and videos, and how enhancing the mobile aspects of the webpage, creates a shorter load time for photos and videos, which helps the page through the mobile algorithm ranking system.
 The two discuss the uplift that Autopilot can provide, and what variables contribute to a meaningful uplift to a site.
 Jessica explains the term “low hanging fruit” in terms of search engine optimization, and that is related to content that is “below the fold”.